DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 Unless you want to run eboot.bin files directly from inside ES-DE it's recommended to install the games outside of the ROMs directory tree so they don't need to be scanned on startup.
 This could take quite some time as these games may contain many thousands of files each.
 An alternative would be to place a `noload.txt` file inside each game directory but it's easier to just install the games elsewhere.

+At the time of writing there are three separate shadPS4 builds, the GUI release, the legacy Qt release and the CLI release.
+The _shadPS4 Shortcut (Standalone)_ emulator entry works with all these variants, but if you're using the GUI release and want to use the game serial or eboot.bin methods to launch games from ES-DE then you need to select the _shadPS4 [GUI] Game Serial (Standalone)_ or _shadPS4 [GUI] eboot.bin (Standalone)_ emulator entries respectively.

 _On macOS you need to configure shadPS4 to run in fullscreen mode or otherwise window switching will not work when launching games from ES-DE._

 **Method 1, shortcuts**